The e-commerce process in 6 steps - and how to automate it

 Once you have received an order, you should process the data in a structured way.
 This can happen in the e-commerce platforms themselves, but it can also make sense to store your customer data in an additional CRM such as Hubspot, Salesforce or Zoho.

-With Integromat you can build an automation that stores your customer data from your e-commerce shop in your CRM if no native connection exists.
+With Make, you can build an automation that stores your customer data from your e-commerce store in your CRM if no native connection exists.

 1. Log product